 Day-to-day, a sports management-focused fundraising manager might identify and contact potential donors, apply for grants, and plan events to drive donations.

 Both of these roles are office-based professionals who spend a lot of their time traveling and meeting with influential individuals.
-And, in 2017, the median annual wage for these roles was north of $111,000, according to the BLS.
+And, in 2017, the median annual wage for these roles was north of $111,000, according to the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Public Relations and Fundraising Managers,

 Administrative Service Managers